Carlsbad Shores Dentistry Logo with Dr. Sean Hariri - Exceptional Dental Care Services

 As a temporary dental first-aid measure, stick a piece of sugarless gum into the cavity (sugar-filled gum will cause pain) or use an over-the-counter dental cement.
 Call our office as soon as possible.

-Man showing a partially dislodged tooth, illustrating the importance of dental first aid for managing an extruded tooth until professional care can be obtained
+Man showing a partially dislodged tooth, emphasizing the importance of dental first aid and urgent care at Carlsbad Shores Dentistry for managing an extruded tooth

 03.